 Vote your ballot by selecting your choices on your computer screen.

-At the end of voting, your computer will download your voted ballot as a PDF file for you to save to your desktop.
+At the end of voting, you will be prompted by your computer to download your voted ballot.
+After opening, you will print your ballot.

-After voting, you will be asked the method you wish to return your ballot.
-Upon selecting, your computer will download a PDF file of your Voter Certificate and Identification sheet to print.
+Next, you will choose the method that you wish to return your ballot.
+Upon selecting, you will be prompted to download a PDF file of your Voter Certificate and Identification sheet and other voting materials to be used to return your voted ballot that you will print.

 In the presence of your witness, sign your Voter Certificate and Identification sheet and provide at least ONE identifier.

-You may choose to return your ballot by mail or return it by online delivery:
+You may choose to return your ballot by mail or by fax:

-When you select to return the ballot by mail, your computer will download a PDF of a foldable secrecy sleeve and return mailing envelope.
-You will need to print your ballot and fold and secure it inside your secrecy sleeve.
-You will wrap your Voter Certificate and Identification sheet around the outside of the secrecy sleeve with your ballot inside.
-Then you will fold and secure your certificate and ballot inside the return mailing envelope.
+When you select to return your ballot by mail, you will print the foldable secrecy sleeve and return mailing envelope provided in your PDF file.
+You will also need to print your ballot.
+Fold and secure your ballot inside the secrecy sleeve.
+Wrap your completed Voter Certificate and Identification sheet around the outside of the secrecy sleeve with your ballot inside.
+Then fold and secure your certificate and ballot inside the return mailing envelope.
 The return ballot envelope must be postmarked on or before Election Day.
 Returning your ballot by mail will maintain the secrecy of your voted ballot.